How Car Insurance Covers Medical Expenses After an Accident

 Does car insurance cover my medical bills if the accident was my fault?

-Yes — if you have MedPay or PIP on your policy, your medical bills are covered regardless of fault.
+Yes — if you have MedPay or PIP insurance on your policy, your medical bills are covered regardless of fault.
 These coverages pay out without waiting for a liability determination.
 Health insurance would then cover any remaining costs after your auto medical limits are exhausted.
 The at-fault driver's bodily injury liability only covers the other party's medical expenses, not your own.

 How much medical coverage do I need on my car insurance?